cosmos72/schemesh/doc/shell/redirect.md

 Scheme functions to **create** shell jobs are not documented yet.

+Scheme functions to **start and control** shell jobs are documented in [job-control.md](job-control.md)

 Scheme functions to manage the **environment variables** of existing shell jobs are documented in [env.md](env.md)

-Scheme functions to **redirect** existing shell jobs, and to access redirected file descriptors of a job, are documented below.
+Scheme functions to **redirect** existing shell jobs, and to access redirected ports and file descriptors of a job, are documented below.

 ### Alphabetical index